Becheler/Becheler.github.io/pages/blog/home.md

 This is a personal weblog.
 The opinions expressed here represent my own and not those of my employer.

-As it is developed on my free-time, the posting pace may be slow, but I will try to come with a new post each week.
+As it is developed on my free-time, the posting pace may be slow, but I will try to come with a new post each week (edit: one post a year would actually be quite not bad to begin with - oopsie daisy).

-In addition, my thoughts and opinions change from time to time: I consider this a necessary consequence of having an open mind.
+In addition and in contrast with my accent, my thoughts and opinions change from time to time.
 Any thoughts and opinions expressed within out-of-date posts may not be the same, nor even similar, to those I may hold today.
+I see you coming, random reader of 2035 visiting a long-forgotten blog ¬¬

-This blog disclaimer is subject to change at anytime without notifications.
+This blog disclaimer is subject to change at anytime: don't expect a warning, and yes, you can still [file a complaint]({{site.url}}/draw/public_relations.jpg).